People Before Profit–Solidarity

 Both the PBP and the Socialist Party (SP) are all-Ireland organisations but do not form part of a single electoral alliance in elections in Northern Ireland.
 The PBP contests elections under its own name, while the SP is part of the Cross-Community Labour Alternative.
-The electoral alliance between the PBP and Solidarity supports anti-capitalism, democratic socialism, and eco-socialism, and promotes Irish reunification through a socialist European federation.
+The electoral alliance between the PBP and Solidarity supports socialism and eco-socialism, and promotes Irish reunification through a socialist European federation.